a-moatamed/pipe/tasks/Task2.md

 Task 2.
 Deadlines: Nov 11 / Nov 18

-- Get familiar with UVM reporting functions
+- Get familiar with UVM reporting functions and UVM phases
 - Implement one or more sequence items
 - Implement one or more sequences
 - Implement a base test generating simple sequences